Daniel-Liu-c0deb0t/uwu/README.md

 transforms
 ```
-Hey...
-I think I really love you.
+Hey, I think I really love you.
 Do you want a headpat?
 ```
 into
 ```
-hey... i think i w-weawwy wuv you. (⑅˘꒳˘) d-do you want a headpat?
+hey, (ꈍᴗꈍ) i think i weawwy wuv you. ^•ﻌ•^ do y-you want a headpat?
 ```

 there's an [uwu'd](README_UWU.txt) version of this readme